danielbodnar/awesome-stars/README.md

 ## github-actions

+- [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
+Now, it's helping thousands of learners, practitioners, and professionals every day in their De
 - [extractions/setup-just](https://github.com/extractions/setup-just) - 🤖 GitHub Action to install the just command runner
 - [katydecorah/bookmark-action](https://github.com/katydecorah/bookmark-action) - 🔖 A GitHub action to bookmark websites to a JSON file
 - [anton-yurchenko/git-release](https://github.com/anton-yurchenko/git-release) - Publish a GitHub Release :package: with Assets :file_folder: and Changelog :bookmark: